opensearch-project/documentation-website/API_STYLE_GUIDE.md

-# API reference page template
+# API Style Guide

-This template provides the basic structure for creating OpenSearch API documentation.
+This guide provides the basic structure for creating OpenSearch API documentation.
 It includes the most important elements that should appear in the documentation and helpful suggestions to help support them.

 Depending on the intended purpose of the API, *some sections will be required while others may not be applicable*.

+Use the [API_TEMPLATE](templates/API_TEMPLATE.md) to create an API documentation page.

 ### A note on terminology ###